-Lukashenko and Xi discuss China's Ukraine peace plan
+China and Belarus express 'extreme interest' in Ukraine peace

 - Published

+The leaders of China and Belarus have expressed their "extreme interest" in a peaceful resolution in Ukraine.

+Chinese President and Belarus leader Alexander Lukashenko, a close ally of Russia's Vladimir Putin, issued the statement after talks in Beijing.

-Belarus leader Alexander Lukashenko has told Chinese President Xi Jinping that his country "fully supports" Beijing's proposals for ending the Ukraine war.
+Mr Lukashenko said his country "fully supports" a Beijing plan for ending the war in Ukraine.

-Mr Lukashenko - a close ally of Vladimir Putin - is on a state visit to the Chinese capital.

-The meeting between the two leaders comes after China announced a plan calling for peace talks last week.
+China announced a plan for peace talks last week, calling for the respect of national sovereignty.

-The visit also comes days after China sent its top diplomat Wang Yi to meet Russian President Vladimir Putin.
+The visit also comes days after China sent its top diplomat Wang Yi to meet Mr Putin.

+China and Belarus "expressed deep concern" about the conflict and "extreme interest in the soonest possible establishment of peace in Ukraine", the Belarus state-run news agency Belta reported.

-Mr Lukashenko has aided the Russian leader in his war in Ukraine, and his trip to Beijing is another sign of China closing ranks with Russia and its allies.
+Mr Lukashenko has aided the Russian leader in his war in Ukraine, and observers have seen his trip to Beijing is another sign of China closing ranks with Russia and its allies.

-The Belarus leader praised China's peace plan, which calls for peace talks and respect for national sovereignty.
+The Belarus leader praised China's peace plan.

-The 12-point document does not specifically say that Russia must withdraw its troops from Ukraine, and it also condemns the usage of "unilateral sanctions", in what is seen as a veiled criticism of Ukraine's allies in the West.
+The 12-point document urges respect for "the sovereignty of all countries".
+It does not specifically say Russia must withdraw its troops from Ukraine condemns the usage of "unilateral sanctions", an implicit criticism of Ukraine's Western allies.

 Mr Lukashenko said he "fully supports the initiative on international security you have put forward", according to remarks released by his aides.